reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 #### Calculate primitive values from functions {/*calculate-primitive-values-from-functions*/}

 The same approach can work for functions.
-For example, suppose the parent component passes a function:
+For example, suppose the parent Component passes a function:

 ```js {3-8}
 <ChatRoom